The JOBS ACT -

 The JOBS Act creates a better environment for startup investing than what was there before because of a number of substantial changes to laws.
 Not only is it easier for companies to go raise money before having to go public, but it's also easier for companies to stay private for longer periods of time should they so choose.
 Regulation A+ and Reg D 506 (b) and (c) in particular make it easier for companies to take a much firmer grasp in the trajectory of their own companies through these initial stages.

 New exemptions in the JOBS Act allow a company to receive smaller public investments without the previous requirement that they would have to register for an initial public offering (IPO).
 In essence, the JOBS Act allows for crowdfunding without the worry on behalf of business owners that they will need to file for an IPO if their assets become too great or when they have too many investors (investor threshold).

 What is Equity Crowdfunding?

 The type of crowdfunding now allowed and encouraged by the JOBS Act isn't quite the same as making a donation on Kickstarter, Indiegogo, GoFundMe, and others.
 The JOBS Act encourages equity crowdfunding, meaning that anybody who invests under the terms and conditions of a crowdfunding site will receive some type of equity in return.
 With sites like Kickstarter, people purchase and pre-order products.
 This is consideration for receiving newly inspired items.
-Whereas, equity crowdfunding includes creating a special purpose fund with general partners and limited partners, and then raising money from investors using this fund.
+Equity crowdfunding includes creating a special purpose fund with general partners and limited partners, and then raises money from investors using this fund.
 It's not a donation.
-You must be careful as the risks presented can be greater to the average investor.
+You must be careful because the risks presented can be greater to the average investor.
 Make sure you're an accredited investor before getting started in crowdfunding.